 Anyone who has known me well knows that I’m generally not satisfied with skimming the surface of a topic that I feel excited about.
 So to them, it wouldn’t be a surprise that I’m now working on (yes, while I’m still at Etsy!) a master’s degree.

 Since January, I’ve been working with an incredible group as part of the master’s degree program in Human Factors and Systems Safety at Lund University.

 This program was initially started by Sidney Dekker, and now is directed by the wicked smart Johan Bergström, whose works I’ve tweeted about before.
 As a matter of fact, I was able to convince JB to keynote this year’s Velocity Conference in Santa Clara next month on the topic of risk, and I can’t be more excited for it.

-So what am I all gaga about in this program?
+So why am I all gaga about this program?

 To begin with, I’ve been a huge proponent of learning from other fields of engineering.
 In particular, how other domains perceive failures; with foresight, in hindsight, how they aim to prevent them, detect them, recover from them, and learn from them.

 But I think for me it goes deeper than that.

 We’re now in a world where the US State Department calls Twitter to request that their database maintenance be postponed because of political events in the Middle East that could benefit from it being available.
 It’s also all but given at this point that Facebook has had an enormous effect on global discourse on wide-ranging topics, many people pointing to its effects on the Arab Spring.

 As we speak, REG-SCI is open for public comment from the SEC.
 Inside that piece of work is an attempt to shore up safeguards and preventative measures that exchanges may have to employ to make themselves less vulnerable to perturbations and disturbances that can result in the next large-scale trading surprises that came with the Flash Crash, the BATS IPO event, and the Knight Capital incident.